-Receivables from brokers, dealers and clearing organizations is primarily related to cash collateral receivable on repurchase agreements and Securities borrowed from affiliate companies, mainly NIP and Nomura Financial Products Services ("NFPS").
+Receivables from brokers, dealers and clearing organizations is primarily related to receivables on repurchase agreements, mainly Nomura Financial Products and Services ("NFPS") and cash collateral receivable from affiliate companies, mainly Nomura International Plc ("NIP"), in the Company's capacity as clearing broker for the affiliates on exchange traded derivatives.

-Payables to brokers, dealers and clearing organizations is primarily related to cash collateral payable to affiliate companies, mainly Nomura Financial Products and Services ("NFPS") and Nomura Global Financial Products Inc. ("NGFP"), in the Company's capacity as clearing broker for the affiliates on exchange traded derivatives.
+Payables to brokers, dealers and clearing organizations is primarily related to cash collateral payable to affiliate companies, mainly Nomura Financial Products and Services ("NFPS"), Nomura International Plc. ("NIP") and Nomura Global Financial Products Inc. ("NGFP"), in the Company's capacity as clearing broker for the affiliates.